calabiyau19/calabiyau19.github.io/_posts/2025-11-25-whisper-ai-local-install.md

 title: "Whisper AI self hosted complete installation guide"
 draft: false
 date: 2025-11-25
 description: "Complete guide to download, setup and run Whisper AI on a Linux Mint (Ubuntu) laptop.
-Will be adding actual performance results later since the installation allows you to increase the transcription accuracy for a trade off in slower speed supposedly.
+I Will be adding actual performance results later since the installation allows you to increase the transcription accuracy for a trade off in slower speed supposedly.
 Have tried both the tiny and base models and they are both pretty fast.
-Definitely comparable to the Whisper AI online model."
+Definitely comparable to the Whisper AI online model.
+Note: this setup alsow gives you the abiltiy to explicitly set the number of processors to work om the translation part.
+These instructions explicity set it to 8 threads, which you can change to whatever you want. "
 ---